ignacioparicio/s3_finder/README.md

 - **Prefix searching**: Optionally specify a prefix to narrow down the search within the S3 bucket.
 - **Logging**: Provides options for logging intervals and logging each hit in stderr.
 - **Early stopping**: Allows users to set a maximum number of keys to process and hits to find before stopping.
+- **Flexible error handling**: Offers options to tolerate errors when fetching a response or processing a single object.
+These errors are logged, but the process can continue, preventing single issues from disrupting larger operations.

 ## Usage